exploratory-io/book/faq.md

 ## Can I add my preferred R packages ?

-We have a plan to support this.
-If you have such requirement please contact support@exploratory.io .
-We would love to hear your requirement and discuss how to make it possible.
+Yes!
+Here's an [introduction](https://blog.exploratory.io/installing-r-packages-from-cran-in-exploratory-desktop-36eae50cffb0#.u2iee7i5j) on how to install and use R packages from CRAN.

 ## I have very sensitive data.
 Where my data is stored ?

-Once you import your data into Exploratory it stays inside Exploratory Desktop's repository that is located on your PC, under ~/.exploratory.
-Your data stays on your PC and never leave your PC unless you share it in Public mode.
+Once you import your data into Exploratory it stays inside Exploratory Desktop's repository.
+If you are working with private and sensitive data we'd recommend you consider to subscribe Personal plan.
+See [this page](https://exploratory.io/pricing) for more information.

 ## Can I change my username ?